tommy-boy/AMZNDEALS/README.md

 <<<<<<< HEAD
-# Ionic Conference Application
+# Ionic AWS Application

-This is purely a demo of Ionic with TypeScript.
+AWS Product API using Ionic with TypeScript.
 It is still in development.

-## Important!
-**There is not an actual Ionic Conference at this time.** This project is just to show off Ionic components in a real-world application.
-Please go through the steps in [CONTRIBUTING.md](https://github.com/ionic-team/ionic-conference-app/blob/master/.github/CONTRIBUTING.md) before submitting an issue.

 ## Table of Contents